rdegges/rdegges-blog/articles/2011/on-reading-and-tracking.md

-% On Reading and Tracking
-%
-%

-# On Reading and Tracking
+Title: On Reading and Tracking
+Date: 2011-04-18 19:57
+Author: Randall Degges

 I've always enjoyed reading.
 When I was little, my mom would always read to me and my brother before bedtime.
 In elementary school, I spent a lot of time